 There were several grocers in Edgware when I was a child there in the 1940s.
 All were branches of chain stores, which is notable because chain stores had not yet come in for other types of shops.
 Some such shops may have had more than one branch, but not enough to be called chain stores.
-The Co-op was one of the few grocery chain stores that still exist as I write.
+The Co-op was one of the few chain stores that still exists as I write.

 The Co-op was variously named CWS which stood for the Co-operative Wholesale Society and LCS which was the London branch and stood for the London Co-operative Society.
 I am sure that there must have been other names in other parts of the country.

 In nearby Burnt Oak there was a Co-op department store.
 Its goods were extremely wide-ranging and not-at-all just groceries.

 My recollections of the Edgware Co-op - and even of the Co-op department store are of a somewhat dark and dreary shops.
 They were probably clean, but the decor did little to bear that out.
 So it was not surprising that my mother preferred Sainsbury's for fresh groceries.

 My mother went to the Co-op for non-perishable and off-ration items because it gave a small percentage back to club members in the form of 'dividend'.
 This was also the case for her own mother's patronage of early 1900s Co-op shops.

 Each member had their own unique 'share' number.
 My mother's was 102154.

 At every sale we were given a chit which was a receipt to of how much spent so that we could check the dividend that it had earned.
 However the chits were so tiny that many must have got lost.

 The amount of a dividend